NahdaaJ/CSharp-Beginner/README.md

 ### Exercise 5
 Write a program and ask the user to supply a list of comma separated numbers (e.g 5, 1, 9, 2, 10).
 If the list is empty or includes less than 5 numbers, display "Invalid List" and ask the user to re-try; otherwise, display the 3 smallest numbers in the list.

+## Section 8: Working with Text
+### Exercise 1
+Write a program and ask the user to enter a few numbers separated by a hyphen.
+Work out if the numbers are consecutive.
+For example, if the input is "5-6-7-8-9" or "20-19-18-17-16", display a message: "Consecutive"; otherwise, display "Not Consecutive".

+### Exercise 2
+Write a program and ask the user to enter a few numbers separated by a hyphen.
+If the user simply presses Enter, without supplying an input, exit immediately; otherwise, check to see if there are duplicates.
+If so, display "Duplicate" on the console.

+### Exercise 3
+Write a program and ask the user to enter a time value in the 24-hour time format (e.g. 19:00).
+A valid time should be between 00:00 and 23:59.
+If the time is valid, display "Ok"; otherwise, display "Invalid Time".
+If the user doesn't provide any values, consider it as invalid time.

+### Exercise 4
+Write a program and ask the user to enter a few words separated by a space.
+Use the words to create a variable name with PascalCase.
+For example, if the user types: "number of students", display "NumberOfStudents".
+Make sure that the program is not dependent on the input.
+So, if the user types "NUMBER OF STUDENTS", the program should still display "NumberOfStudents".

+### Exercise 5
+Write a program and ask the user to enter an English word.
+Count the number of vowels (a, e, o, u, i) in the word.
+So, if the user enters "inadequate", the program should display 6 on the console.

 ## Credits
 The course I have been doing is the [C# Basics for Beginners: Learn C# Fundamentals by Coding](https://www.udemy.com/course/csharp-tutorial-for-beginners/) by Mosh Hamedani.